daotl/acei/rfc/002-nonzero-genesis.md

 - A new field `initial_height` is added to the genesis file, defaulting to `1`.
 It can be set to any non-negative integer, and `0` is considered equivalent to `1`.

-- A new field `InitialHeight` is added to the ABCI `RequestInitChain` message, with the same value and semantics as the genesis field.
+- A new field `InitialHeight` is added to the ABCI `RequestInitLedger` message, with the same value and semantics as the genesis field.

 - A new field `InitialHeight` is added to the `state.State` struct, where `0` is considered invalid.